 Show Horse

-Vaulting

-Additional types of competition Events may also include various levels of these disciplines, such as EvA 60/EvA80 Eventing or Preparatory dressage may be conducted at the organiser’s discretion.
-These could include: sporting, fancy dress, polocrosse tournament, mounted games, reining and carriage driving, where demand indicates and where insurance and risk management allow.
+Events may include additional levels of these disciplines, such as EvA60/EvA80 Eventing or Preparatory dressage.
+Additional types of competition may also be conducted at the organiser’s discretion.
+These could include: showman, vaulting, sporting, fancy dress, polocrosse tournament, mounted games, reining and carriage driving, where demand indicates and where insurance and risk management allow.

-Interschool competitions must be run under the National Sport Rules for each discipline, and will allow athletes to progress from participation through to qualifying for State and Australian Championships.
+Interschool competitions must be run under the National Sport Rules for each discipline, and the applicable classes can allow athletes to progress from participation through to qualifying for the State and Australian Interschool Championships.

-8.1 Program

-All event programs must include the following:

-A statement that the Event is held under EA Rules for Interschool

-Nomination process and closing date of entries

-Timetable of classes and tests

-List of officials including Organiser, Course Designer, Technical Delegate, Judges, Veterinary & Medical Officials

-Disclaimer of liability

-Organiser’s reservation of right (including refund policy)

-Plan of Event location showing horse parking and non-horse parking areas, stabling and yarding areas, warm-up, marshalling and competition arenas and cross-country course, however simple.

-EA Codes of Conduct – and a statement that these will be displayed at the event venue

-Acknowledgement of the contribution made by volunteers

-The following additional items should be included if possible:

-Brief rules and system of scoring

-The dressage test/s

-Show Horse workouts and Show Hunter jumping course plans

-Dogs must be kept under effective control at all times

-List of forthcoming Events

 8.2 Disclaimer of Liability

-The following disclaimer must be printed on all entry forms, schedules and programs:
+It is suggested that the following disclaimer must be printed on all entry forms, schedules and programs:

 “Neither the Organising Committee of any event to which these rules apply nor Equestrian Australia accepts any liability for any accident, damage, injury, or illness to horses, athletes, ground, spectators or any other person or property whatsoever.”